 The ToxiPro must be equipped with instrument firmware version 4.30 or higher to be compatible with the IQ Express Docking Station.
 The IQ Express Dock is an automatic calibration station coupled with a data management system.
+The IQ Express Dock must be equipped with firmware version 6.53 or higher.
 Instrument firmware in the ToxiPro may be upgraded at any time.
 See section 5.2 below for details on software upgrades.